The Soul Star ⭐️ Algoritmo

 In time he accepted the myth of the Soul Star with a good-humoured shrug.
 Even if God didn’t exist, and even if we were therefore obliged to create Him, the same could be said of the soul and the afterlife.

 Another reason he wasn’t so keen to be seen as the Creator was that it might come back to bite him, very hard.
 Some day people might point their finger at him, calling him an arrogant Pandora, with a bloody lid in his dripping fingers.
-He would have of course prefered to be seen as a benevolent Saint Peter handing out free keys to Heaven.
-This was only one of the reasons he was never seen at all, at least not as who he really was.
-To everyone he knew on Algoritmo he was Alphonse, the mild-mannered professor of Ancient Languages.
+If he had to be seen at all, he’d rather be seen as a benevolent Saint Peter handing out free keys to Heaven.

 His third scruple about being famous had less to do with the inevitability of other afterlife realms than with the nature of these realms.
 Therein lay the rub.
 Algoritmo might be used as a structural model for a very different kind of place.
-What if it were constructed by Demon Priests or some other being busy at his furnace in the ravines of Fallar Prime or on the angry plains of The Yellow Sky?
+What if it were constructed by Demon Priests or some other race busy at their furnaces in the ravines of Fallar Prime or on the angry plains of The Yellow Sky?
 Or further afield, in the murky gulfs of the Fallarian Void, there where one could feel the presence of evil, but not know precisely where it came from?

 The thing he feared the most was that some very clever species might not build a planet, but an Empire.
 They might not even consider the idea of isolation and near-invisibility, Algotodo’s version of a mystical nothingness that gave all.
 An infernal blacksmith might even invert the Algorithmian infraction, in order to multiply their size and power.
-Perhaps they would one dat challenge the civilizations that had, over the course of the last three billion years, learned to get along.
+Perhaps they would one day challenge the civilizations that had, over the course of the last three billion years, learned to get along.

 Luckily the Vicinese had got to the afterlife idea first.
-And luckily, the Seven Sages were beings of science and light, driven almost uniquely by the desire to improve the lives of the sentient beings around them.
+And luckily, the Seven Sages were beings of science and light, driven by the desire to improve the lives of the sentient beings around them.
 And perhaps most luckily, they had developed (well, Algotodo developed) a cipher that hid the innermost algorithms that turned the complete individual into a fractal.
 The algorithms were thus impossible to decode.
-This cipher allowed the algorithms to operate, and yet it completely occluded the inner, finer workings of the transformation of living intelligence into artificial intelligence — a process so fine that the deceased person only noticed a little sound, a tick, that tik-toked them from a dying body to a living, eternally-regenerating neural structure, cased smoothly within the same body they had in their previous lives.
+This cipher allowed the algorithms to operate, and yet it completely occluded the inner, finer workings of the transformation of living intelligence into artificial intelligence — a process so fine that the deceased person only noticed a little sound, a tick, that tik-tocked them from a dying body to a living, eternally-regenerating neural structure, cased smoothly within the same body they had in their previous lives.

 Algotodo’s cipher also destroyed all traces of how the algorithms arrived at this artificial intelligence.
 It also destroyed all traces of how it might be checked, serviced, or tampered with it.

 The only person who knew how the cipher worked was Algotodo.
 The other Six were all gone.
 They had travelled into oblivion, into the jaws of Death, the maw they had themselves laboured to hammer shut.
-In the worst of all possible timimg, the regeneration of Algoritmo was completed several decades after the last of the Six were ground to smithereens between his gnashing teeth.
+In the worst of all possible timing, the regeneration of Algoritmo was completed several decades after the last of the Six were ground to smithereens between his gnashing teeth.

 His loved ones and his dear friends were all gone now.
 Gone into the belly of the beast.
 Just like Mai.
 He, on the other hand, had made it not beyond that bourn beyond which no traveller returns, but around that bourn to a place where from now on all travellers would return.